frankfava/frankfava/README.md

 ## 🌟 Current Focus

 - 🌐 **Fleet Management App**: A Laravel and Vue.js-based platform for vehicle management, logistics and monitoring.
-- 🕹️ **Multiplayer Trivia Game Backend**: A Laravel-powered service for real-time trivia games, incorporating external APIs, caching, and advanced testing.

 ## 🌱 Current Learning Focus